 Parental beliefs about alcohol and drugs have the ability to shape how likely their child is to engage in substance use.
 Adolescents tend to model the behaviors of parents and guardians around them.
-Therefore, these adult attitudes about drug and alcohol consumption can have either a positive or negative influence on youth and their substance use activity.
+Therefore, these youth perceptions of adult attitudes about drug and alcohol consumption can have either a positive or negative influence on youth and their substance use activity.